OCA/account-invoicing/account_invoice_supplierinfo_update/readme/USAGE.rst

 .. image:: ../static/description/supplier_invoice_form.png

-When the user clicks on it, he can see the supplier information changes that will apply.
-Optionally, he can remove some temporary changes, specially, if, for example, a supplier applied an exceptional price change.
+When the user clicks on it, they can see the changes that will apply to the vendor information.
+Optionally, they can remove some temporary changes, specially, if, for example, a vendor applied an exceptional price change.

 .. image:: ../static/description/main_screenshot.png